OperationRecon/UoT-EE432-project/README.md

 ## Acknowledgements

-Special thanks to Dr. Nuri BenBarka for his invaluable guidance and support throughout this course His expertise and encouragement were instrumental in the successful completion of this School Management System.
+Special thanks to Dr. Nuri BenBarka for his invaluable guidance and support throughout this course His expertise and encouragement were instrumental in the successful completion of this University Management System.